sglyon/IndexedTables.jl/README.md

 ## Construction

 The `IndexedTable` constructor accepts a series of vectors.
-The last vector contains the data values, and the first N vectors contain the indices for each of the N dimensions.
+By default the last vector contains the data values, and the first N vectors contain the indices for each of the N dimensions.
 The name `Table` is provided as an optional shorthand for `IndexedTable`, not exported by default to avoid name conflicts.